ksu-cs-textbooks/intro-python-v2/content/03-strings-input/01-input/_index.md

 print(name)
 ```

 Here, we see that the `input()` function actually accepts a message as an argument, which will be displayed to the user.
 After the message is printed, the user will be given a cursor to enter text immediately after it.
-Once the user presses the ENTER key, the `input()` function will read the input that was entered and store it as a string value or `str` data type in the `name` variable.
+Once the user presses the ENTER key, the `input()` function will read the input that was entered and store it as a string value or `str` data type in the variable called `name`.

 For example, if the user inputs `Willie Wildcat` at the prompt, this program's output will look like this: